mdziegielowski/astra-glorii-homini_esp32-cansat/README.md

 # On-board C++ software for Astra Glorii Homini's CanSat based on ESP32

-The repository is included as a part of Design Review raports for CanSat made by Astra Glorii Homini team.
+The repository is included as a part of Design Review reports for CanSat made by Astra Glorii Homini team.
 ## Critical Design Review [CDR]

-### -  Update 0.0.1
+### -  Update 0.1
 The code is developed for ESP32 to control modules used for collecting data during the mission.
-However, the solutions used are still being checked to provide maximum mesurments efficiency so that can be chnaged at further stages of the project.
+However, the solutions used are still being checked to provide maximum measurements efficiency so that can be changed at further stages of the project.

 #### Futures ensured:
-* GPS calibration function that sets $GPRMC as the only log given by the module
-* sensors inicialization using diffrent comunication protocols such as UART, SPI or I2C in setup function
+* sensors initialization using different communication protocols such as UART, SPI or I2C in setup function
 ``` {.cpp}
 // UART1, UART2 and I2C inicialization for further use
 Serial1.begin(115200, SERIAL_8N1, 4);